Pinky Phosa

 Yvonne Nkwenkwezi "Pinky" Phosa (born 4 September 1956) is a South African politician who served as a Member of the National Assembly for the African National Congress from 2014 until 2019.
 She was the chairperson of parliament's Standing Committee on Appropriations from 2016 until 2019.
 Before her election to Parliament, she served in the Mpumalanga provincial government.
-Phosa is the wife of former ANC treasurer-general and previous Mpumalanga premier Mathews Phosa.
+Phosa is married to former ANC treasurer-general and previous Mpumalanga premier Mathews Phosa.

 Early life and education

 Phosa was born on 4 September 1956.
 She obtained a BA degree in social work from University of the North in 1990.
 In 1988, she studied at Damelin Business School and received a certificate in business management.
 She obtained her master's degree in public administration from the University of Pretoria in 1998.
 In 2006, Phosa achieved a certificate in public finance from the University of South Africa.
 From Wits Business School, she attained a certificate in governance and leadership in 2012 and a diploma in governance and leadership in 2013.